 - Being present.
 I’ve made my phone as boring as possible and try not to carry it around the house with me.
 Instead, it lives on a shelf.
 I check it periodically throughout the day, and the rest of the time it’s not there to distract me when I’m working or with family and friends.
 I try to enjoy whatever I can about wherever I am, and this gratitude helps foster abundance.

 - Caring for the whole person.
 My body needs food, rest, sleep, and exercise.
 My mind needs challenges, pleasure, humor, and space to reflect and process.
 My spirit and soul need connection with Jesus/God and others.
 I work to meet these needs for myself and for those in my family.
-When both I and those in my life are getting our needs met, it’s amazing how much more I have to devote to my work.
+When both I and those in my life are getting our needs met, it’s amazing how much more I have to devote to my work and other responsibilities.

 - Starting small.
-When you’re sick and want to be well, you don’t start by running a marathon.
-We didn’t get where we are all at once, and we can’t instantly get to where we want to be either.
+When one is overweight and wants to slim down, one doesn’t start by running a marathon.
+In other words, we didn’t get where we are all at once, and we can’t instantly get to where we want to be either.
 Making one or two small changes each week is the best way to begin living from a place of abundance.
-And we all need to define what “a place of abundance” means for us and those in our lives!

 - Create boundaries between work and the rest of your life.
 These boundaries should be: